VERIDIITE/LadingPage-Portfolio-X/README.md

-# Kasam's Space Portfolio 🚀
+# Landing Page - Space Portfolio 🚀

 A stellar, interactive personal portfolio website with a space theme built with React, Next.js, and Tailwind CSS to showcase my projects, skills, and journey across the digital universe.